retromuz/avr_mppt_charge_controller/README.md

 This is my first time working with inductors.
 It was a trial and fail case with trying out different PWM frequencies with inductors.
 Chose 32kHz as it gave me best efficiency out of the circuit.

-Circuit Diagram is added.
+Schematic diagram is added.

 Please bear in mind that I am a full time Linux, Java, Python guy who is into C, avr-gcc, Microcontrollers and electronics just for a hobby.
 Please don't be rude of the code quality of my C programming (because it is not what I do as a full time professinal).

 I think somebody will get some use out of this code.
-Feedbacks welcome!
+Feedbacks are welcome!

 Cheers!